-Box 1: Minimum Standards for the clinical assessment of child maltreatment
+Box Minimum standards for the clinical assessment of child maltreatment

-- All children presenting with suspected significant CM or referred by Community Services are assessed by a pediatric trained doctor, social worker, ± nurse as appropriate. - All clinical assessments to follow clinical protocol
+- All children presenting with suspected significant child maltreatment (CM) or referred by Community Services are assessed by a paediatric trained doctor, social worker, ±nurse as appropriate. - ► All clinical assessments to follow clinical protocol. - Assessments to be discussed with most senior consultant. - If child protection report is to be generated, it needs to be countersigned by consultant. - Protocols and report to be filed in the medical record. - ► Paediatric and psychosocial follow-up to be available to all children identified with abuse and neglect, across the region.

-- Assessments to be discussed with most senior Consultant - If child protection report is to be generated, it needs to be counter-signed by Consultant - Protocols and report to be filed in the medical record - Paediatric and psychosocial follow-up to be available to all children identified with abuse and neglect, across the region
+child was not brought to the appointment.
+The reports and CM assessments were reviewed to assess how child-friendly they were.
+We identified timeliness, appropriateness of assessment, presence of parent or carer, from relevant tools and standards which pertain to children's rights in healthcare.21 The measures used to determine how 'child-friendly' a CM assessment was included:

-The medical records of the child, both hospital and sexual assault records were reviewed to see if medical and psychosocial follow up had occurred or not.
-If the follow up had not occurred the notes were reviewed to see if an appointment had been offered, yet the child was not brought to the appointment.
-The reports and CM assessments were reviewed to assess how child friendly they were.
-We identified timeliness, appropriateness of assessment, presence of parent or carer from relevant tools and standards which pertain to children's rights in healthcare.
-The indicators we were able to use included length of time to assessment, whether assessments were conducted within hours (Monday to Friday; 8am to 5pm) or after-hours, and whether there was the presence of a carer or support person with the child during assessment.
+- 1. length of time to assessment - 2. whether assessments were conducted within hours (Monday-Friday; 08:00 to 17:00) or after-hours - 3. a carer or support person was present with the child during assessment.

-Relevant data extracted from the databases were entered into an Excel spreadsheet and simple descriptive analysis of the data was carried out using IBM SPSS Statistics for Windows, V23.
-Chi square tests and two-sample t tests were used to determine difference in proportions and difference in means.
+Relevant data extracted from the databases were entered into an Excel spreadsheet, and simple descriptive analysis of the data was carried out using IBM SPSS Statistics for Windows V.23. χ^2 tests and two-sample t-tests were used to determine difference in proportions and difference in means.